Mindful Self-Compassion 8 Week Training

 This program fulfills one of the prerequisites for becoming a MSC teacher.
 For more information on MSC and MSC Teacher Training, please visit www.CenterForMSC.org.

-Refunds on registration are available up until 2 weeks prior to the beginning of the program less an administration fee.
+Refunds on registration are available up until September 1st, less an administration fee.